DangoTech/akachan/README.md

 piglet is not fired i guess

-Tong Yuen is maybe wearing a duck hat
+Tong Yuen is probably wearing a duck hat